whale02/Nez-Samples/README.md

 - Pull a fresh copy of the Nez-Samples repository.
 The samples repository has the base Nez repository as a submodule so to fully download everything you need add the `--recursive` parameter when cloning:

 `git clone --recursive https://github.com/prime31/Nez-Samples.git`

-- now you can open the `Nez.MG37.Samples.sln` (for MonoGame 3.7) or the `Nez.MG38.Samples.sln` (for MonoGame 3.8 and NET Core 3) or the `Nez.MG38.NET6.Samples.sln` (for MonoGame 3.8 and NET 6) and run the project (for NET Core 3+ you can also run with the command `dotnet run --project Nez.MG38.Samples.csproj`)

 Sample Scenes